Saint John's Curriculum

 • Concert Band (Intermediate)

 The Saint John’s Concert Band studies and performs music of various styles.
 Instrumentalists with intermediate proficiency are placed in Concert Band.
 The topics of basic musicianship, music theory and history, and performance practice are integrated into the discipline of rehearsal and performance.
-An audition in the Spring is required.

 • Guitar Ensemble (Full Year)